-A GCSE in Geography with a minimum C grade is a pre-requisite for the A-level course.
-The physical topics in particular, demand a knowledge of terminology and processes that builds on GCSE understanding.
+A mark of 70% (UMS 210) or above in GCSE Geography is a prerequisite for the A-level course.
+The physical topics in particular demand a knowledge of terminology and processes that build on GCSE understanding.

 Geography is concerned with providing a spatial perspective on the world.
-It allows the Science specialist to develop important literacy skills, and the Arts specialist to develop skills in numeracy and graphical work.
+It allows the Science specialist to develop important literacy skills and the Arts specialist to develop skills in numeracy and graphical work.